kstenerud/ubuntu-maintainers-handbook/ProposedMigration.md

 ### Test Dependency Irregularities ###

-The package's [https://salsa.debian.org/ci-team/autopkgtest/blob/master/doc/README.package-tests.rst](debian/tests/control file defines what gets installed) in the test environment before executing the tests.
+The package's [debian/tests/control file defines what gets installed](https://salsa.debian.org/ci-team/autopkgtest/blob/master/doc/README.package-tests.rst) in the test environment before executing the tests.
 You can review and verify the packages and versions in the DEP8 test log, between the lines 'autopkgtest...: test integration: preparing testbed' and 'Removing autopkgtest-satdep'.

 A common issue is that the test should be run against a version of a dependency present in the -proposed pocket, however it failed due to running against the version in -release.
 Often this is straightforward to prove by running the autopkgtests locally in a container.
 Another easy way to test this is to re-run the test but set it to preferentially pull packages from -proposed -- this is done by appending '&all-proposed=1' to the test URL.
-If that passes, but the package still does not migrate, then look in the test log for all packages that were pulled from -proposed and include those as triggers.  [https://git.launchpad.net/~bryce/+git/excuses-kicker](Excuses Kicker) and [https://bazaar.launchpad.net/~ubuntu-archive/ubuntu-archive-tools/trunk/view/head:/retry-autopkgtest-regressions](retry-autopkgtest-regressions) are handy tools for generating these URLs.
+If that passes, but the package still does not migrate, then look in the test log for all packages that were pulled from -proposed and include those as triggers.
+[Excuses Kicker](https://git.launchpad.net/~bryce/+git/excuses-kicker) and [retry-autopkgtest-regressions](https://bazaar.launchpad.net/~ubuntu-archive/ubuntu-archive-tools/trunk/view/head:/retry-autopkgtest-regressions) are handy tools for generating these URLs.

 As with rebuilds, these retriggers also require core-dev permissions, so if you're not yet core-dev give the links to someone who is for assistance.

 ### Test Framework Timeouts and Out of Memory ###

 The autopkgtest framework will kill tests that take too long to run.
 In some cases it makes sense to just configure autopkgtest to let the test run longer.
 This is done by setting the ```long_tests``` option.
 Similarly, some tests may need more CPU or memory than in a standard worker.
 The ```big_packages``` option directs autopkgtest to run these on workers with more CPU and memory.
-Both these options and the effective memory/cpu sizes are explained on the [https://wiki.ubuntu.com/ProposedMigration#autopkgtests](ProposedMigration) page.
+Both these options and the effective memory/cpu sizes are explained on the [ProposedMigration](https://wiki.ubuntu.com/ProposedMigration#autopkgtests) page.
 It is worth to mention that Debian test sizing is currently (as of 2021) equivalent to our big_packages.

 The configuration that associates source packages to either `big_packages` / `long_tests` and the actual deployment code was recently split.